My Name Is Not Susan: Live performances

 Houston performing the song in 1991.

 Houston performed the song on her I'm Your Baby Tonight World Tour (1991).
 Three different performances of the song were taped; in Yokohama, Japan on March 15, 1991; Oakland, California on May 11, 1991; and A Coruña, Spain on September 29, 1991.
 The Yokohama concert was broadcast on a Japanese TV channel and the show in Oakland was aired during The Simple Truth: A Concert for Kurdish Refugees, a telethon held to aid the Kurds on May 12, 1991.

-She also performed the song on Welcome Home Heroes, broadcast live on HBO, March 31, 1991.
-This performance can be found on the video: Welcome Home Heroes with Whitney Houston ― Live in Concert.
+Houston also performed the song on Welcome Home Heroes with Whitney Houston, broadcast live on HBO, March 31, 1991.
+This performance can be found on the video, Welcome Home Heroes with Whitney Houston ― Live in Concert.

-At the 19th American Music Awards of 1992, Houston performed the remixed version of the song as a part of the "I'm Your Baby Tonight Medley," along with "I'm Your Baby Tonight" and "Who Do You Love."
+At the 19th American Music Awards of 1992, Houston performed the remixed version of the song as a part of the "I'm Your Baby Tonight Medley," along with "I'm Your Baby Tonight" and "Who Do You Love".

-In addition, she performed the song on The Concert for a New South Africa, the first of three concerts was aired live on HBO in November 1994, and on a private gig to celebrate for the wedding of Princess Rashidah, the eldest daughter of the Sultan of Brunei on August 24, 1996.
+In addition, she performed the song on The Concert for a New South Africa, the first of three concerts was aired live on HBO in November 1994, and on Whitney: Brunei The Royal Wedding Celebration, a private gig to celebrate for the wedding of Princess Rashidah Sa'adatul Bolkiah, the eldest daughter of the Sultan of Brunei Hassanal Bolkiah on August 24, 1996.
+The song was also performed throughout Houston's nine-date Pacific Rim Tour in 1997.